 It’s important to note that filing Chapter 13 is very complicated and doing so without a lawyer is reckless and irresponsible.

-If you don’t have the money to file for bankruptcy right now, you might be thinking about some of your other options.
+If you’re leaning towards filing bankruptcy with no money and no attorney, you might be thinking about some of your other options.
 One of them is doing nothing―sitting tight.

 Realize that you don’t have to file for bankruptcy right away if you don’t have the means available.
 To determine the urgency of your bankruptcy, decide if any of your property is vulnerable to creditors.